Should we live in Provo or not?

 - Are gainfully employed in Utah (does not apply if you are on temporary assignment in the State.)

 - Remain in the state for an aggregate period of six months or more during any calendar year.

 A 20 minute written test is required in order to get a Utah license.
 Lines are the most crowded in the early morning, during lunch, and after 5pm but you can make an appointment by calling them or visiting their online appointment system.
 The Provo Drivers License Satellite Office only issues renewals, duplicates, and original ID’s.
 In order to get a new Utah Driver’s license, you will have to go to the Orem location at:

 759 N 1370 W

 Orem, Utah 84057

 8:00am to 5:00pm

 How do I register my car?

 For information about registering you car in Utah, visit the Division of Motor Vehicles.
 You will need to have a safety and emissions test for cars that are eight years and older.
-Jiffy Lube (three locations in Provo) are quick, easy locations to take your car and often have special deals.
+Several places offer safety and emissions tests throughout the area so shop around for deals.
 You can find out more information at Utah Safety Emissions.
-The closest DMV is located behind City Hall on Center Street in Provo:
+The closest DMV to the BYU Campus is located behind City Hall on Center Street in Provo:

 150 East Center #1400